IMU/CWM Projects Upcoming for 2017

-The goal of this program is to provide mathematician volunteers with the opportunity to give intensive month-long courses at universities in the developing world.
+The goal of this program was to provide mathematician volunteers with the opportunity to give intensive month-long courses at universities in the developing world.
 The VLP fosters collaboration between the mathematical communities of the developed and developing world.
-This program was established as an ongoing program in 2009 once the National Science Foundation Grant (# DMS-0937225) was obtained.
-In 2010 the VLP was expanded to Latin America and the African region.
-In 2011, the VLP launched a social network to establish a sustainable platform for the advancement of mathematics capacity building in the developing world.
+This program was established through the National Science Foundation Grant (# DMS-0937225).
 Learn more about the USNC's involvement with the VLP by visiting the new social network.

 Workshop on World Digital Mathematical Library held at NAS